hristozov/gvte/README.md

 TODO
 ----
-* Customization of the VTE colors.
+* Customization of the VTE look.
 * Customization of the keyboard shortcuts.
+* Ctrl+Shift+C/Ctrl+Shift+V or something like this for manipulating the GTK clipboard.
+* yakuake/guake mode :)
 * Make gvte a gem :)